How to Pack the Perfect Beach Cooler

 2. Skip loose ice and try this instead.

 Filling your cooler with ice is the next step and probably one of the trickiest.
 Not enough ice means that everything melts faster and you’re left with a bucket of lukewarm water by the time to you make it to the beach.
 Too much ice will result in not being able to fit everyone’s snacks, which is a big beach faux pas!

-Keep in mind the order that you will be eating your snacks.
-Pack the food you will be eating later in the day at the bottom, so that you don’t have to dig through the cooler to try to get the food that you packed at the bottom.
-This will definitely be a time-saver, especially when the little ones are hungry wanting food and wanting it now!
-Also remember that if your food is in plastic bags instead of containers, you’ll want to make sure that they are placed near the top so that food inside won’t get crushed on the journey from the car to the beach!
-No one likes smashed sandwiches and bruised fruit!
+Another great cooler packing tip is to keep in mind the order that you will be eating your snacks.
+Pack the food you will be eating later in the day at the bottom, so that you don’t have to dig through the cooler to try to get the food that you packed down there.
+This will definitely be a time saver, especially when the little ones are hungry and wanting food—and wanting it now.
+Also remember that if your food is in plastic bags instead of containers, you’ll want to make sure that they are placed near the top so that food inside won’t get crushed on the journey to the beach.
+No one likes smashed sandwiches and bruised fruit.

 Once you get to the beach, you may think that maintenance of the cooler is now over, that you are finished, that nature will take its course and all you can do is sit back while the ice slowly melts away.
 Not so!
 There are few things that you can do to preserve the cool temps in your cooler while at the beach.

 The first and most obvious answer is to try and limit the opening and closing of the cooler.
 This one can be a little difficult when one child after the next gets thirsty, and they all seem to want water at different times.
 An idea for this one might be to call everyone in at the same to get water together to prevent staggered water times and continuous cooler openings.